 1) You can do this walk in the opposite direction (from Manly to the Spit Bridge).
 In my opinion though, it is much nicer ending the walk in Manly, where you can explore the town and head on off to the beach at the end of the walk.

-2) From time to time you should see signs pointing you towards a low tide route or a high tide route alternative.
+2) As mentioned, from time to time you should see signs pointing you towards a low tide route or a high tide route alternative.
 Since some of the walk is done very close to the water, during high tide these parts may not be passable.

-2) Getting to the Spit Bridge
+3) Getting to the Spit Bridge

 This was one part that got a bit confusing for me so I will try and make it clear for you.
 When I took part of the walk, I simply saw that Google Maps had a pin down for the “Spit to Manly Walk” and followed the public transportation directions to there.

 If taking public transportation, which would be a cheap ($2-$3 AUD) and convenient option, hop on a bus towards the Spit Bridge and get off at the “Spit West Reserve, Spit Rd” stop.

 My advice would be to put that exact bus stop into Google Maps and follow its guidance from where you will be coming from.
 Below is a screenshot of the Google Maps view of the bus stop.

 Note that you will need to buy a ticket before you get on the bus – I recommend getting an OPAL Card for your time in Sydney (basically a reloadable transit card).

 Once off the bus, you will be on the left hand side of the road prior to the Spit Bridge.
 All you need to do is continue on the walkway and cross the bridge from there.

 ⇒ Note that the Spit Bridge is a drawbridge and does open up several times a day to let boats pass underneath.
 If you want to avoid getting stuck during these times check out the latest bridge opening timetable.

-3) The Spit Bridge to Manly Walk
+4) The Spit Bridge to Manly Walk

 As mentioned earlier though, there are some sections of the walk that can only be passed in low tide (during high tide you will need to take the path around), and I will go into a bit more detail about those parts soon.